AJABADI/scMTseq-AML/README.md

-#  Single-Cell Methylation and Transcriptome Analysis of AML cells
+#  Single-Cell Methylation and Transcriptome Analysis of AML cells using sPLS.

 A pilot study.
-The analysis book can be found [here](https://ajabadi.github.io/scMTseq-AML/).
+The analysis book can be found [here](https://ajabadi.github.io/sc_sPLS/).